Jaza/visitorflow/README.md

     cd visitorflow
     ```

-3. Set up a (Python 2.7) virtualenv (recommended to use with '--system-site-packages option') and activate it, e.g:
+3. (Optional but recommended).
+Set up a (Python 2.7) virtualenv (recommended to use with '--system-site-packages option') and activate it, e.g:

     ```
     virtualenv --system-site-packages .